sidney-eliot/3d-artists-handbook/content/blender-addons.md

 ## Overview
 I use almost all of these addons.
 Addons with a 🔥 are addons I love and think are essential.
 Addons with a 🧱 are addons that are shipped with Blender.

 Many of these addons are free and others come with a hefty price.
-If you are willing to spend some money then these are the only ones you really need:
+If you are willing to spend some money, then these are the only ones you really need:

 - [Hard Ops / Boxcutter Ultimate Bundle](https://www.artstation.com/marketplace/p/D7aM/hard-ops-boxcutter-ultimate-bundle) - Which includes both Hard Ops and Boxcutter, essential for any 3D artist ($40)
 - [UVPackmaster](https://uvpackmaster.com/) - Only if you do allot with UVs ($44)